 It’s generally done with the help of software that expedites cracking or guessing passwords.
-That’s why following a secure practice when creating passwords is vital, like avoiding using your pet’s name, nicknames, apartment address, etc. These go-to passwords are too obvious, easy to guess, and successfully breach—, especially by those who know you personally.
+That’s why following a secure practice when creating passwords is vital, like avoiding using your pet’s name, nickname, apartment address, etc. These go-to passwords are too obvious, easy to guess, and successfully breached—, especially by those who know you personally.

 How Does a Password Attack Work?

 Password attacks in cybersecurity require special techniques and software.
 If a hacker is close to you, they may try guessing your password using a combination of names, hobbies, essential years, or numbers.

 If that doesn’t work, they use specialized applications that scan through a list of words many people use as passwords.
 Surprisingly, over 75% of the internet population set passwords consisting of the first 500 words only.

 With this in mind, imagine how easy it is for malicious actors to gain access to your crucial information!

 That’s why two-factor authentication has become a necessity, adding an extra layer of security.